NATIONAL JUST BECAUSE DAY | AUGUST 27

 NATIONAL JUST BECAUSE DAY HISTORY

-In the late 1950s, Joseph J. Goodwin of Los Gatos, California created Just Because Day.
+In the late 1950s, Joseph J. Goodwin of Los Gatos, California, created Just Because Day.
 It began as a family holiday and grew into an annual celebration across the United States.

-On August 27th in History
+August 27th Celebrated History

 After nearly a year of drilling, Edwin Drake strikes oil near Titusville, PA.
 The well is the first successful commercial oil well in the United States.